Fast randomized least-squares solvers can be just as accurate and stable as classical direct solvers: SPIR and FOSSILS: Implementation guidance

-\paragraph{Adaptive stopping.} Finally, to optimize the runtime and to assure backward stability, we can use posterior error estimates to adaptively stop the inner solver.
-We need a different stopping criteria for each of the two refinement steps: \begin{enumerate} \item As will become clear from the analysis in \cref{sec:analysis}, the \emph{backward stability} of the FOSSILS method relies on the solution $\vec{x}_1$ produced during the first refinement step to be \emph{forward stable}.
-Therefore, we can use a variant of the stopping criteria from \cite[sec.~3.3]{Epp24} to stop the inner solver during the first refinement step: When performing an update $\vec{y} \gets \vec{y} + \vec{\delta}$,
+\paragraph{Adaptive stopping.} Finally, to optimize the runtime and to assure backward stability, we can use posterior error estimates to adaptively stop the iterative solver.
+We need a different stopping criteria for each of the two refinement steps: \begin{enumerate} \item As will become clear from the analysis in \cref{sec:analysis}, the \emph{backward stability} of SPIR and FOSSILS requires $\vec{x}_1$ produced during the first refinement step to be \emph{ strongly forward stable}.
+Therefore, we can use a variant of the stopping criterion from \cite[sec.~3.3]{Epp24} to stop the inner solver during the first refinement step: when performing an update $\vec{\delta y}_{(j+1)} \gets \vec{\delta y}_{(j)} + \vec{\Delta}$,

-We use $\gamma = 10$ and $\rho = 0.4$ in our experiments. \item At the end of the second refinement step, we demand that the computed solution be backward stable.
+We use $\gamma = 1$ and $\rho = 0.04$ in our experiments. \item At the end of the second refinement step, we demand that the computed solution be backward stable.
 We stop the iteration when the sketched Karlson--Wald\'en estimate of the backward error of the solution $\vec{x}_2$ with parameter $\theta = \norm{\mat{A}}_{\rm F} / \norm{\vec{b}}$ is below $u\norm{\mat{A}}_{\rm F}$.
 To balance the expense of forming the error estimate against the benefits of early stopping, we recommend computing the Karlson--Wald\'en estimate only once every five iterations. \end{enumerate}

-\paragraph{Numerical rank deficiency.} In floating point arithmetic, FOSSILS (and other randomized iterative methods) can fail catastrophically for problems that are numerically rank-deficient (i.e., $\kappa \gtrsim u^{-1}$).
-Indeed, without modification, sketch-and-precondition, iterative sketching, and FOSSILS all exit with \texttt{NaN}'s when run on a matrix of all ones, as does Householder \QR itself.
+\paragraph{Numerical rank deficiency.} In floating point arithmetic, randomized iterative methods can fail catastrophically for problems that are numerically rank-deficient (i.e., $\kappa \gtrsim u^{-1}$).
+Indeed, without modification, sketch-and-precondition, iterative sketching, SPIR, and FOSSILS all exit with \texttt{NaN}'s when run on a matrix of all ones, as does Householder \QR itself.

 Ultimately, it is a question of software design---not of mathematics---what to do when a user requests a least-squares solver to solve a least-squares problem with a numerically rank-deficient $\mat{A}$.
-For FOSSILS, we adopt the following approach to deal with numerically rank-deficient problems.
+For SPIR and FOSSILS, we adopt the following approach to deal with numerically rank-deficient problems.
 First, $\cond(\mat{\Sigma})$ is a good proxy for the condition number $\kappa$ of $\mat{A}$ \cite[Fact~2.3]{NT24}: